istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 ## End-user authentication

 To experiment with this feature, you will need a valid JWT (corresponding to the JWKS endpoint you want to use for the demo).
-In this tutorial, we will use a test [JWT](https://raw.githubusercontent.com/istio/istio/master/security/tools/jwt/samples/demo.jwt) and [JWKS endpoint](https://raw.githubusercontent.com/istio/istio/master/security/tools/jwt/samples/jwks.json) from Istio codebase.
+In this tutorial, we will use a test [JWT](https://raw.githubusercontent.com/istio/istio/master/security/tools/jwt/samples/demo.jwt) and [JWKS endpoint](https://raw.githubusercontent.com/istio/istio/master/security/tools/jwt/samples/jwks.json) from Istio code base.

 Also, for convenience, expose `httpbin.foo` via ingressgateway (for more details, see the [ingress task](/docs/tasks/traffic-management/ingress/)).